saasgyam/saasgyam/README.md

-- 👋 Hi, I’m @saasgyam
+- 👋 Hi, I am Samuel Asante Gyamerah.
 - 👀 I’m a lecturer at Kwame Nkrumah University of Science and technology, Kumasi-Ghana
 - 🌱 My research areas are in Financial Mathematics, Financial Econometrics, environmental Finance, Machine Learning, Data and Predictive analytics
 - 💞️ I’m looking to collaborate on research related on Financial econometrics, Financial mathematics, Data and Predictive analytics and Machine Learning